 - Supervises contractors or staff to ensure that safety regulations are met

-- Coordinates with subcontractors such as plumbers, carpenters, electricians and painters
+- Coordinates with subcontractors such as plumbers, electricians, painters, and Carpenter Experts.

 - Conducts rigorous inspection

 - Liaises between the local officials and the community

 The scope of work is categorised in various tasks.
 Here are a few of them: